 Additional information about this position can be obtained from dr. Cristian Hesselman (e-mail: firstname.lastname@example.org).
 For questions regarding the application process, please contact Anouk Bos (+316-41374015).
 The process will be coordinated via an external recruiter.

-Please submit your application before March 15th, 2020 (choose “apply now” below).
+Please submit your application before May 31st.
+2020 (choose “apply now” below).
 Your application must include (i) a motivation letter clearly stating how you meet the selection criteria and (ii) a detailed CV with references.
-April 1st 2020 has been set aside to conduct the interviews.

 The application process typically comprises two rounds.
 After a positive selection, we will finish the process by discussing terms and conditions of employment.
 We strive to complete the interviews and assessment within 4 weeks.